coq/bot/README.md

 ### Building locally ###

-The current way to get the dependencies is to run `nix-shell` (see the [Nix](https://nixos.org/nix/) documentation to learn more).
+The best way to get the dependencies is to run `nix-shell` (see the [Nix](https://nixos.org/nix/) documentation to learn more).

+Without Nix, you'll need [opam 2.0](https://opam.ocaml.org/doc/Install.html) installed on your system.
+Run `opam update` followed by `opam switch create . -y --deps-only` to install locally the required ocaml libraries.

 Use the following command to build: